Dubai Open Chess Tournament: Notable players

 The tournament is also known to have attracted many young talented players, including world champion Magnus Carlsen, who earned his final GM norm with a round to spare in the 2004, making him the world's youngest GM at the time and the third-youngest GM in history at the age of 13 years, four months and 27 days.

 Other notable teenagers who have graced the tournament include Azerbaijan's Shakriyar Mamedyarov, who won the tournament in 2004 just two weeks after celebrating his 19th birthday, ahead of 138 players, including 39 grandmasters and 23 international masters.

-China's Wang Hao celebrated his 16th birth during the seventh edition of the tournament in 2005 and went on the claim the championship as an untitled player ahead of 53 grandmasters and 30 international masters.
+China's Wang Hao celebrated his 16th birthday during the seventh edition of the tournament in 2005 and went on the claim the championship as an untitled player ahead of 53 grandmasters and 30 international masters.

 Wesley So won his first major international tournament when he topped the Dubai Open in April 2008, just a few months before he turned 15.
 Wesley So was the youngest grandmaster in the world when he won the event and he is the tournament's youngest champion.